 - Do not clean aquariums or other supplies in the kitchen sink.
 Use bleach to disinfect a tub or other place where reptile or amphibian habitats are cleaned.

-- Be aware that Salmonella infection can be caused by contact with reptiles or amphibians in petting zoos, parks, child day care facilities, or other locations.
+- Be aware that Salmonella infection can be caused by contact with reptiles or amphibians in petting zoos, parks, child-care facilities, or other locations.

 - Watch for symptoms of Salmonella infection, such as diarrhea, stomach pain, nausea, vomiting, fever, and headache.
-Call your doctor if you or your family have any of these symptoms.
+Call your doctor immediately if you have any of those symptoms.

 For More Information

-FDA Acts to Reduce Risk of Salmonella Infections[ARCHIVED] Pet Turtles: A Common Source of Salmonella (brochure)(PDF - 1.2MB) Reptiles and Salmonella MMWR Weekly: Multistate Outbreak of Human Salmonella Infections Associated with Exposure to Turtles—United States, 2007-2008 MMWR Weekly: Multistate Outbreak of Human Salmonella Typhimurium Infections Associated with Aquatic Frogs—United States, 2009
+FDA Acts to Reduce Risk of Salmonella Infections[ARCHIVED] Pet Turtles: A Source of Germs (brochure)(PDF - 225KB) Reptiles and Salmonella MMWR Weekly: Multistate Outbreak of Human Salmonella Infections Associated with Exposure to Turtles—United States, 2007-2008 MMWR Weekly: Multistate Outbreak of Human Salmonella Typhimurium Infections Associated with Aquatic Frogs—United States, 2009